FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ### Configuring FusionAuth

-FusionAuth should now be running and reachable at `http://localhost:9011`, if you've installed it locally.
+FusionAuth should now be running and reachable at `http://localhost:9011` if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.
-Once you've done this, you'll be prompted to complete three more setup steps, as shown below.
+Once you've done this, you'll be prompted to complete three more set-up steps, as shown below.

-{% include _image.liquid src="/assets/img/blogs/consents-app/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-app/fusionauth-setup1.png" alt="FusionAuth prompts us with the set-up steps that we need to complete." class="img-fluid" figure=false %}

-We'll skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that when you go live.
+We'll skip **step 3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that when you go live.

 ### Creating an application

 Click "Setup" under "Missing Application" and call your new app "Consents-App", or another name of your choice.
 It'll get a Client Id and Client Secret automatically - save these, as we'll use them in the code.
-Later, we'll set up a Node.js + Express application which will run on `http://localhost:3000`, so configure the Authorized URLs accordingly.
+Later, we'll set up a Node.js and Express application that will run on `http://localhost:3000`, so configure the Authorized URLs accordingly.
 You should add:

 - `http://localhost:3000/auth/callback` to the Authorized redirect URLs.
 - `http://localhost:3000/` to the Authorized request origin URL.